 Sensible storage: Use the heat capacity of the storage material.
-The storage material is most often water due to its favourable properties e.g. having a high specific heat per volume, a low cost and being a non-toxic medium.
+The storage material is most often water due to its favourable properties e.g. having a high specific heat per volume, a low cost and being a non-toxic medium (see section 2.2).